Cyber Insurance Against Cyberattacks on Electric Vehicle Charging Stations: Abstract

 \section{Abstract}

-Even with state-of-the-art defense mechanisms, cyberattacks in the electric power distribution sector are commonplace.
-Particularly alarming are load-altering (demand-side) cyberattacks launched through high-wattage assets, which are not continuously monitored by electric power utilities.
-Electric Vehicle Charging Stations (EVCSs) are among such high-wattage assets and, therefore, cyber insurance can be an effective mechanism to protect EVCSs from economic losses caused by cyberattacks.
-This paper presents a data-driven cyber insurance design model for public EVCSs.
-Under some mildly restrictive assumptions, we derive an optimal cyber insurance premium.
-Then, we robustify this optimal premium against uncertainty in data and investigate the risk of insuring the EVCSs using Conditional Value-at-Risk.
+Cyberattacks in the energy sector are commonplace.
+Load-altering cyberattacks launched via the manipulations of high-wattage appliances and assets are particularly alarming, as they are not continuously monitored by electric power utilities.
+Public Electric Vehicle Charging Stations (EVCSs) are among such high-wattage assets.
+Even EVCSs monitored by the electric power utilities and protected by state-of-the-art defense mechanisms are vulnerable to cyberattacks.
+Such cyberattacks cause financial losses to the EVCSs.
+In this paper, we propose cyber insurance for EVCSs to hedge the economic loss due to such cyberattacks and develop a data-driven cyber insurance design model for public EVCSs.
+Under mild modeling assumptions, we derive an optimal cyber insurance premium.
+Then, we ensure the robustness of this optimal premium and investigate the risk of insuring the EVCSs using a suitable risk assessment metric (Conditional Value-at-Risk).
 A case study with data from EVCSs in Manhattan, New York illustrates our results.
+Our results demonstrate that risk assessment is crucial for designing insurance premiums.
+Furthermore, the premium increases in proportion to the loss coverage offered for the EVCSs.
+This work informs the stakeholders involved in the roll-out and operation of public EVCSs about the benefits of cyber insurance and suggests that insurance premiums can be reduced by deploying state-of-the-art defense mechanisms.